 - Grace and calm under pressure

-Includes collecting and returning or disposing of unused conference materials, packing and shipping supplies and materials, settling accounts with the venue and support providers, detailing budgetary expenditures, and performing a cost analysis.
+This includes returning or recycling unused conference materials; packing and shipping supplies; settling accounts with the venue and support providers; detailing budgetary expenditures; and performing a cost analysis.

-A must to produce the best results from any event.
-There are a multitude of ways to follow up including social media, emails, phone calls, direct mail, and more.
-Efforts and media used should be selected based on your objectives, staffing, and budget.
-Providing relevant content through white papers, infographics, e-books, PowerPoint slides, studies, or third-party articles is the most effective way to connect attendees back to the event.
+There are many ways to follow up, including social media, emails, phone calls, direct mail, and more.
+Select the how and why based on your objectives, staffing, and budget.
+Provide relevant content through white papers, infographics, e-books, slide decks, studies, or third-party articles.
+When possible, include a call to action to keep attendees engaged between events.

 DOWNLOAD THE CORPORATE EVENT PLANNING CHECKLIST

-Provide your name and email below to download a fillable PDF checklist template.
+Provide your name and email below to download a fillable PDF corporate event planning checklist template.
 We never spam our subscribers.